 Skin cancer is one of the most preventable types of cancer, yet new data shows Americans aren’t “practicing safe sun.”
-In a recent survey, the American Academy of Dermatology found only half of Americans always or almost always protect themselves from the sun when they’re outside—increasing their risk for skin cancer, including melanoma.
+In a recent survey, the American Academy of Dermatology found only half of Americans always or almost always use protection from the sun when they’re outside—increasing their risk for skin cancer, including melanoma.

-In recognition of Skin Cancer Awareness Month in May and Melanoma Monday® on May 6, the AAD is asking Americans, “Do you use protection?” and encouraging the public to “practice safe sun” to protect themselves from skin cancer, which is the most common cancer in the United States.
+In recognition of Skin Cancer Awareness Month in May the AAD is asking Americans, “Do you use protection?” and encouraging the public to “practice safe sun” to protect themselves from skin cancer, which is the most common cancer in the United States.
 It’s estimated that one in five Americans will develop skin cancer in their lifetime, and even one blistering sunburn during childhood or adolescence can nearly double a person’s chance of developing melanoma, the deadliest form of skin cancer, later in life.

 “Nearly 20 Americans die from melanoma every day,” said board-certified dermatologist George J. Hruza, MD, MBA, FAAD, president of the AAD.
 “Exposure to the sun’s harmful UV rays is the most preventable risk factor for skin cancer, and there are many simple things you can do to protect yourself from the sun.”